logtail/logtail-dotnet/README.md

 📣 Logtail is now part of Better Stack.
 [Learn more ⇗](https://betterstack.com/press/introducing-better-stack/)

-⚠️ T**his package has been deprecated.
+⚠️ **This package has been deprecated.
 Please, switch to new maintained packages:**

 - if you use NLog logging platform, use [BetterStack.Logs.NLog](https://github.com/BetterStackHQ/logs-client-nlog)
 - if you use Serilog logging library, use [BetterStack.Logs.Serilog](https://github.com/BetterStackHQ/logs-client-serilog)